AdamBreeze1/multinational-retail-data-centralisation103/README.md

 Order of actions:
 1. Retrieve data from different sources.
-1. Clean the data (removing junk data, corecting typos, changing data types, etc...)
+1. Clean the data (removing junk data, corecting typos, etc...)
-1. Upload the data to a central postgeSQL database.
+1. Upload the data to a central PostgeSQL database.
+1. Use SQL to correct the data types.
+1. Link the tables together with the central orders_table by setting the primary and foreign keys.

 ## Installation Instructions
 Copy the repository from the GitHub page